DoppiaD/dotfiles/README.md

 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"
 ```
+Oh-my-zsh will ask to switch to Zsh shell as default: ACCEPT!.

 To apply the changes you make you need to either start new shell instance or run: